MicrosoftDocs/sql-docs/docs/relational-databases/in-memory-oltp/scalar-user-defined-functions-for-in-memory-oltp.md

 -   [EXECUTE &#40;Transact-SQL&#41;](../../t-sql/language-elements/execute-transact-sql.md)

- The [sp_recompile &#40;Transact-SQL&#41;](../../relational-databases/system-stored-procedures/sp-recompile-transact-sql.md)stored procedure can be used with the natively compiled, scalar user-defined function.
+ The [sp_recompile &#40;Transact-SQL&#41;](../../relational-databases/system-stored-procedures/sp-recompile-transact-sql.md) stored procedure can be used with the natively compiled, scalar user-defined function.
 It will result in the function being recompiled using the definition that exists in metadata.

  The following sample shows a scalar UDF from the [AdventureWorks2022](https://github.com/microsoft/sql-server-samples/releases/tag/adventureworks) sample database.